 Figure 3.
-Location of the 2023 proposed projects for the Fisheries Restoration Grants Program.
+Location of the 2024 proposed projects for the Fisheries Restoration Grants Program within the area covered by RGP 78.

 Implementation monitoring consists of assessing the installation of individual restoration features.
 Each completed feature is rated as Excellent, Good, Fair, Poor, or Fail, based on the criteria presented in Table 3.
 Implementation ratings are assigned by CDFW grant managers who inspect project features throughout construction.